cnbbooks/lfe-casting-spels/book/setup.md

 ## Starting the REPL

 Are you ready?
-Oh, the REPL?
-That's an acronym that stands for "read-eval-print loop" -- it's where you can type LFE code interactively.
+Oh, the *REPL*?
+That's an acronym that stands for *read-eval-print loop* -- it's where you can type LFE code interactively.
 Let's start it up!

 ```bash
 $ ./bin/lfe